 Amino alcohols.

-In natural lipids, saturated and less often unsaturated long-chain alcohols (C 16 and more) are most often found with an even number of carbon atoms.
-As an example of higher alcohols, cetyl CH 3 (CH 2 ) 15 OH and melissilic CH 3 (CH 2) 29 OH alcohols that are part of the waxes.
+In natural lipids, the most common are saturated and less often unsaturated long-chain alcohols (C 16 or more), mainly with an even number of carbon atoms.
+As an example of higher alcohols, cetyl CH 3 (CH 2 ) 15 OH and melissil CH 3 (CH 2) 29 OH alcohols that are part of waxes.

 Polyhydric alcohols in most natural lipids are represented by the trihydric alcohol glycerol.
-There are other polyhydric alcohols, such as the dihydric alcohols ethylene glycol and propanediol-1,2, as well as myo-inositol (see 7.2.2).
+Other polyhydric alcohols are found, such as the dihydric alcohols ethylene glycol and 1,2 propanediol, as well as myoinositol (see 7.2.2).

-The most important amino alcohols that are part of natural lipids are 2-aminoethanol (colamine), choline, also related to the α-amino acids serine and sphingosine.
+The most important amino alcohols that are part of natural lipids are 2-aminoethanol (colamine), choline, and serine and sphingosine, which also belong to the α-amino acids.

-Sphingosine is an unsaturated long chain dihydric amino alcohol.
-The double bond in sphingosine has trance-configuration, and asymmetric atoms C-2 and C-3 - D-configuration.
+Sphingosine is an unsaturated long-chain dihydric amino alcohol.
+The double bond in sphingosine has trance-configuration, and the asymmetric atoms C-2 and C-3 - D-configuration.

 Alcohols in lipids are acylated with higher carboxylic acids at the corresponding hydroxyl groups or amino groups.
-In glycerol and sphingosine, one of the alcoholic hydroxyls can be esterified with substituted phosphoric acid.
+In glycerol and sphingosine, one of the alcohol hydroxyls can be esterified with a substituted phosphoric acid.

 10.3.
 Simple lipids